If you are considering taking on a new employee, it’s a sure sign that your business is going in the right direction.

 This checklist of what to include in a job advert will be handy if you’re doing the hiring yourself.
 Once your ad is finished, publish it for free on the government’s JobCentre website, create an online or print ad or post it on social media.

 Calculating the salary

 In addition to ongoing business costs, the salary needs to be calculated to ensure that fair wages are met.
-Small businesses can deal with cost limitations by hiring an employee part time or hiring someone on a fixed-term contract to determine the viability of the position.
+Small businesses can deal with cost limitations by hiring an employee part-time or hiring someone on a fixed-term contract to determine the viability of the position.
 If they’re on shifts then you need to make sure that they’re paid at least the National Living Wage (or the National Minimum Wage if they’re under 23).